Let me take a wild guess: you’re planning to go backpacking in Portugal. Well, you have come to the right page!

 Magical palaces worth a day trip or one night

 Sintra is a town just 40 minutes by train from Lisbon.
 It’s surrounded by epic castles, palaces, and magical gardens that you don’t want to miss.
 Located near the sea and along a mountain ridge, it has a microclimate that makes it particularly lush and green.

-It used to be where the rich and royal would live, but today it’s become a major attraction.
+The area used to be where the rich and royal would live, but today it’s become a major attraction.
 If you’re there in the August high season, it might feel a bit too touristy.
-(In the busiest periods, feel free to skip the indoors area of Pena Palace; it’s not worth the epic queue!)
-That said, a trip to Sintra is simply unmissable, and there is more to see there than you can capture in a single day.
+(In the busiest periods, feel free to skip the indoors area of Pena Palace; it’s not worth the long queue.)
+Still, a trip to Sintra is simply unmissable, and there is more to see there than you can capture in a single day.

 Whatever you do, make sure you visit the Quinta da Regaleira gardens, which are filled with secret tunnels, wells, and grottoes.
 You can visit Sintra as a day trip from Lisbon, but it’s even better to stay a night or two.
 I stayed at Nice Way Sintra, a homely hostel with a garden for BBQs and a great communal breakfast area.

 Staying in Sintra will let you experience this place in a more quiet way when all the day-trippers have already left.
 You also have the chance to hike around Sintra and enjoy its beautiful forests and many vistas.
 Don’t miss my guide to Sintra for more on how to get there and what to do in Sintra.